Insights

 It does not matter if the project is delivering a civil project, CCTV and security, or software - they often fail or underdeliver for organisations.
 As a general consultant, I get to work on a wide array of projects and observe what works and what does not.
 There is often a cluster of undesirable situations that cause these failures, let’s look at some of them.

-Too many chiefs, not a lot of progress
+Too many leaders, not a lot of progress

 Great plan where are the details?